Barbie Gets Real

 One very good example of such toy is Barbie.
 Most toddlers have one and they grow up with the notion that these too-thin plastic dolls have an attainable body type.

-Barbies have been targeted and given makeovers by artists time and again, but artist Nicholay Lamm took a more scientific approach by obtaining average measurements of a typical 19-year-old woman from the Center for Disease Control beforehand.
+Barbies have been targeted and given makeovers by artists time and again, but artist Nickolay Lamm took a more scientific approach by obtaining average measurements of a typical 19-year-old woman from the Center for Disease Control beforehand.
 He then used 3D imaging to create a more realistic and full-bodied rendition of Barbie.

 I think realistic Barbie looks better and way more healthier than Mattel’s stick-thin Barbie.